Improving Order with Queues: Mergeing Two Sequences of LDS Two

-Merging two (or more) sorted sequences of numbers is central to all efficient sorting algorithms such as Mergesort~\cite{cormen2022algorithms}.
-Given $k$ queues, each containing a sorted sequence of numbers, we can always merge them to output a sorted list of all the numbers by the \SEF{} strategy.
-The LDS of a sorted list is $1$, and it is always possible to merge two (or more) queues of LDS $1$ into an output sequence of LDS $1$.
-Consider a generalization, where the LDS of the queues is $\ell>1$.
-Then, is it always possible to merge them into an output sequence of LDS $\ell$~?
+Merging two (or more) sorted sequences is central to some efficient sorting algorithms such as Mergesort~\cite{cormen2022algorithms}.
+The LDS of a sorted list is one, and it is always possible to merge two (or more) queues of LDS one into an output sequence of LDS one.
+We ask: How well can one merge sequences of LDS greater than one.
+We initiate a study of this question and give an answer for two sequences of LDS two.
+They can always be merged into a sequence of LDS three and sometimes into a sequence of LDS two.
+We give a linear time algorithm that decides whether the latter is possible.

-The answer to this question is no. Indeed, even for $2$ queues of LDS $2$ it is not possible, as illustrated by the following example:

-It can be shown that any merging of these two queues will produce a sequence of LDS at least $3$.
-In this section, we present a more general result: We give an algorithm that, given 2 queues of LDS 2, either merges them into a sequence of LDS $2$, or correctly decides that they cannot be merged.
-We use the example above to illustrate it.